-The run chart shows the standard, to see patients with a suspicion of cancer within 62 days was not achieved in November 2016 and February 2017.
-In November there were two patients who breached the standard.
+The run chart shows the standard, to see patients with a suspicion of cancer within 62 days was not achieved this month due to three breaches, one for Brachytherapy, one colorectal and one Urology patient treated in Lothian.

 - Work is ongoing to find a solution for patients waiting on treatment in NHS Lothian, in particular those waiting on specialised procedures.
 This is due to an increased demand within the Prostate and Lung surgical patients and patients that require Prostate Brachytherapy as at present NHS Lothian only provide 2 slots per week to treat referred patients from other Boards. - The Colonoscopy waiting time has increased after the GI Synaptik sessions were stopped which could lead to a problem with Cancer Waiting Times.
 We are currently trying to organise additional internal capacity to support Colonoscopy sessions to reduce the risk of breaching patients.